jongleb/sqlgg/website/docs/sql/ddl.md

 ### Function Naming

 You can explicitly name the generated function using the `-- @create_table_name` comment annotation.
-For more details on function annotations, see [Function Annotations](./annotations.md).

 Alternatively, you can omit the annotation and sqlgg will auto-generate a function name based on the SQL statement.